Iconica-Development/flutter_stepper/README.md

 # stepper
-A Flutter package for creating a list of steps that are either horizontally or vertically aligned.
+A Flutter package for creating a list of steps that are horizontally aligned.
 The steps can contain a widget and between each step a line is drawn.

 Supports all Flutter platforms.